stkyaw04/IOS101-prework/README.md

 Submitted by: **Su Thiri Kyaw**

-**Color Changer** is an app that changes its background and text label colors randomly when the "Go Crazy" button is pressed.
+**Color Changer** is an app that changes its background and text label colors to another random color when the "Go Crazy" button is pressed.

 Time spent: **less than 1** hours spent in total